jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Yeah.
 I think it will be."

 His phone buzzed.
-He glanced at it and immediately tensed.
-"Robert."
+He glanced at it and immediately tensed—whole body going rigid like he'd been shocked.

+"Robert," he said, voice flat.

 "Calling or texting?"

 "Text.
 He wants to meet tomorrow.
-Says we need to talk about my 'reckless decision-making.'"
+Says we need to talk about my 'reckless decision-making' and my 'future.'"

-"Are you going to respond?"
+My stomach dropped.
+"Are you gonna respond?"

 "Should I?"

 "That's up to you.
 You're emancipated.
-You don't owe him contact."
+You don't owe him contact.
+You don't owe him anything."

-Ethan stared at the text for a long moment, then put his phone away without responding.
-"Not tonight.
-Tonight he doesn't get to control my mood."
+Ethan stared at the text for a long moment.
+I could see his jaw working, could practically see the war happening inside him—years of conditioning saying "respond to your father" versus new freedom saying "you don't have to."

+Then he put his phone away without responding.

+"Not tonight," he said.
+"Tonight he doesn't get to control my mood."

 "Good choice."

 "Is it though?
-Eventually I'll have to deal with him."
+Like, eventually I'll have to deal with him, right?
+He's not just gonna disappear."

 "Eventually.
 Not today."
 I pushed off the railing, moved closer.
 "You survived emancipation.
 You read your contract.
 You supported your mom through filing for divorce.
 You made it through an entire day without your father dictating your schedule.
 That's enough for one Saturday."